cxa/DOMContentLoadedDelegate/README.md

 ## License

 `DOMContentLoadedDelegate` is released under the MIT license.
-In short, it's royalty-free but you must you keep the copyright notice in your code or software distribution.
+In short, it's royalty-free but you must keep the copyright notice in your code or software distribution.